m42e/vim-plug-config/README.md

 ## Create or Edit

-Just call `PlugConfig <pluginname>` and it will either open an existing one (first one found) or it will create one in the first directory.
+Just call `PlugConfig <pluginname|'bindings'>` and it will either open an existing one (first one found) or it will create one in the first directory.
 Autocomplete is supported, too.

+`binding` is a special one, it will always be present and loaded if the file exists, regardless of the existence of a plugin named like this.
+It can be used to have bindings/mapping which trigger the loading of a plugin.
+In my case it contains `<leader>n :NERDTreeFocus<CR>` for example.

 ## Installation